 - Remove the damaged tile and residue.
 You will need to make room for a new tile and some adhesive underneath.
 Create a level surface and scrape away residue so the tile will stick and stay this time.

 - Apply adhesive.
 Apply the adhesive to the back of the tile and place it on the wall.
-Watch this video to learn more about Loctite Power Grab Express All-Purpose Interior Construction Adhesive.
+Learn more about Loctite Power Grab Express All-Purpose Interior Construction Adhesive by watching this video.